g4s8/g4s8.github.io/_posts/2017-8-17-get-rid-of-presenter.md

 }
 ```

-## Messages instead of direct method calls
+## Service messages
+In Android world we have to pay attention in which thread code is executing.
+We can touch widget/controls only on UI-thread
+and we should execute IO operations in background threads to keep user interaction responsive.
+Usually presenter
+takes care of it.
+Here it will be handled by communication object too *(I'm not sure that it's right design,
+but I tested this approach and didn't found any problems related to threads)*.<br/>
-This services can't directly access each other, the only way to communicate
+Our services can't directly access each other, the only way to communicate
 is to send and receive messages.
+Each message will be called on specific thread.
 Lets define generic messages for this services.
 I'd call them packets here
 ```java
 interface Packet<T> {